PrismarineJS/prismarine-web-client/README.md

 ## Live Demo
 Click on this link to open it in your browser, no installation necessary: https://prismarine-web-client.js.org

-*Note: Don't open on iOS.
+*Note: Don't open it on iOS.
 It doesn't work.
 You can try it on Android, which sometimes works and sometimes doesn't.
 It's best open it on a laptop/desktop though.*

 ## Usage (for self-hosted installations)
 If you want the latest version or want to use auth, you can download this repo and host it yourself.